smart-village-solutions/Goldencobra/README.markdown

 # About

-Goldencobra is maintained by [ikusei GmbH](http://ikusei.de) in Berlin.
+Golden Cobra is maintained by [ikusei GmbH](https://www.ikusei.de) in Berlin.
 We like you.